Borock1212/cat-vs-noncat-classifier/README.md

-# Cat vs Non-Cat Classifier
+# Cat vs Dogs Classifier

 Simple image classification project using Logistic Regression.

-The model predicts whether an image contains a cat or not.
+The model predicts whether an image contains a cat or a dog.

+---

+## Project Description

+This project demonstrates a basic machine learning approach for image classification.
+The goal is to classify images as either containing a cat or a dog.

+---

-## Technologies used
+## Technologies Used

 - Python
 - NumPy